-- There are different types of radiation.
+- There are different types of radiation for lung cancer.
 All of them kill cancer cells or stop them from growing.

-- Sometimes radiation is used to relieve symptoms.
+- Sometimes radiation is used to relieve lung cancer symptoms.

-Radiation therapy uses powerful, high-energy x-rays to kill cancer cells or keep them from growing.
-Radiation may come from outside the body (external) or from radioactive materials placed directly inside the tumor (internal/implant).
+Lung Cancer radiation therapy uses powerful, high-energy x-rays to kill cancer cells or keep them from growing.
+Radiation may come from outside the body (external) or from radioactive materials placed directly inside the lung cancer tumor (internal/implant).
 External radiation is used most often.
-The radiation is aimed at the tumor and kills the cancer cells only in that area of the lungs.
+The radiation is aimed at the lung cancer tumor and kills the cancer cells only in that area of the lungs.

-Radiation can be used before surgery to shrink the tumor.
+Radiation can be used before lung cancer surgery to shrink the tumor.
 It may also be used after surgery to kill any cancer cells left in the lungs.
 Sometimes external radiation is used as the main type of lung cancer treatment.
 This is often the case for people who may not be healthy enough to have surgery or whose cancer has spread too far to have surgery.
-Radiation can also be used to relieve symptoms caused by the cancer, such as pain, bleeding or blockage of airways by the tumor.
+Radiation therapy for lung cancer can also be used to relieve symptoms caused by the cancer, such as pain, bleeding or blockage of airways by the tumor.

 Doctors use several different radiation techniques to administer therapy.